Please note, our Lake Tanganyika tank in the Aquarium is temporarily closed due to essential maintenance. We apologise for the inconvenience caused.

 Discover how fish have adapted to some of the world’s most challenging habitats, including the mangrove killifish which can survive out of water for 66 days when the waters of their mangrove home seasonally dry out.
 You can even take a peek behind the glass as you see our scientists hard at work.

 From fish that can jump out of water and pluck fruit from trees, to those that have evolved to no longer need eyes.
-We have some incredible freshwater fish species moving into our brand new Aquarium at ZSL Whipsnade Zoo.
+We have some incredible freshwater fish species in our brand new Aquarium at ZSL Whipsnade Zoo.

 Immerse yourself in an underwater world of freshwater fish.
 The Aquarium will take visitors on a round-the-world journey through ten of the planet’s most extreme and fascinating aquatic habitats, from a vibrant flooded forest in Brazil, to an African puddle!
 Discover more about our new exhibit: